Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning

-To approximate differential value functions, we aim to solve the HJ PDEs given in Eq.~\eqref{eq:fh-hjb}.
-However, solving such PDEs through numerical methods becomes computationally intractable for problems with state dimensions higher than 6~\cite{bui2022optimizeddp}.
-To address this challenge, we adopt PINNs, which approximate value functions to satisfy both PDE residuals and boundary conditions.
-Specifically, we define HJB PDE residual as
+To approximate differentiable value functions, we solve the HJB PDEs in Eq.~\ref{eq:fh-hjb}.
+Since conventional numerical methods become intractable beyond six state dimensions~\citep{bui2022optimizeddp}, we instead employ PINNs, which approximate value functions by minimizing PDE residuals.
+Specifically, we define the HJB PDE residuals as